dongmuni/nodejs-text-net/README.md

 });
 ```

-* The onSession() function is used to handle passive session creation events when the other party creates a session on text-net.
+* The **onSession()** function is used to handle passive session creation events when the other party creates a session on **text-net**.
 The first argument should be the same as the client with the protocol.
 The second argument is the event handler that will handle the created session.
 The session arguments can be retrieved with **'session.session_args'** property.

 ## 'SESS' Command Message Format